ameerweb/Fibonacci-Sequence/README.md

 3
 5

-source : this is the code project of python core couce (functional programming part) in sololearn.com
+source : This was the code project while i learn python core cource from sololearn.com